zwizwa/uc_tools/doc/seq_lua.md

 operating on signal values to a pure function operating on signals as a whole.

-Let's go back to the function `as_signal`.
+Let's go back to the function `update_to_signal`.
 This takes an update function `s->(s,o)` operating on scalar values op type `s` and `o` and maps it to an infinite signal `Sig o`.